From the author:

 But that's not the only problem that arises from it.
-Heavier, this liking keeps us from developing our own profile.
-But that is exactly what matters: it is not without reason that psychology speaks of "education" and "self-education".
-One takes over the others, the other we have to do ourselves in order to mature and to develop according to the abilities that are given to us.
+It weighs more heavily that this willingness to please prevents us from developing our own profile.
+But that is exactly what is important: it is not for nothing that psychology speaks of “education” and “self-education”.
+The one takes over the others, the other we have to do ourselves in order to mature and develop according to the abilities that are given to us.

-This is exactly where our ego comes into play: It is an "inner impeller" that constantly vacillates between opposites: rest and action, closeness and distance, serving and ruling, leading and following, sympathy and dislike.
-It forms the working plane that produces what we commonly call "personality" or "inner strength".
-We need this strength to assert ourselves in conflicts with other people, to prevail in order to be successful.
+This is where our ego comes into play: It is an “inner driver” that constantly fluctuates between opposites: calm and action, closeness and distance, serving and dominating, leading and following, sympathy and aversion.
+It forms the working level on which what we commonly call “personality” or “inner strength” is created.
+We need this strength to assert ourselves in conflicts with other people, to assert ourselves, to be successful.

 Education and self-employment

 Education and self-education often collide.
-Because the collective acts as a regulator, which is ready to put the individual in his place.
-Humans have a fine sensor for when one of them is about or at least capable of doing well.
-They react to this, usually unconsciously, by trimming the high-flyer.
-And the effect does not last.
-Or did you want to be considered a "nerd" at school in the old days?
+Because the collective acts as a regulator that is ready to put the individual in his place.
+People have a fine sensor for when one of them is about to do something, or at least is able to do it.
+They react to this, mostly unconsciously, by pruning the high flyer.
+And the effect is not missing.
+Or did you want to be considered a “nerd” in school earlier?

 We can conclude that the influence of others and their expectations on our behavior is almost omnipresent.
 And also that we are by no means indifferent.
-The French philosopher Paul-Michel Foucault speaks in this context even of an "imposed individuality" and razor-sharp analyzes how others on social networks generate power and exercise over the individual.
-A number of sociological studies have shown that, in the absence of social control, people tend to pursue self-centered concerns more effectively than when someone looks at their fingers and hits their fingers.
+In this context, the French philosopher Paul-Michel Foucault even speaks of an “imposed individuality” and razor-sharp analyzes how others generate power through social networks and exert power over the individual.
+A number of sociological studies show that people tend to pursue self-related concerns more effectively in the absence of social control than if someone looks at them and hits them on the fingers.

 Let us free ourselves from social demands!

-"We should not try to discover who we are, but what we refuse to be," Foucault demands.
+"We should not try to discover who we are, but what we refuse to be," says Foucault.
 The man is right!
-Let us free ourselves from any social demands ...
-If only that were so easy.
-Without question question theory and practice collide.
+So let's get rid of any social demands ...
+If only it were that easy.
+Without question, theory and practice collide here.
 Who is really independent?
-One by one, we need others.
-Because in the Team let's get on In Daniel Defoe's classic "Robinson Crusoe" is the most beautiful day in the life of a shipwrecked on a desert island, when he got company: a Caribbean, he can free from the captivity of man-eating islanders and henceforth "Friday" calls.
+We need others to some extent.
+Because in Team we get on.
+In Daniel Defoe's classic “Robinson Crusoe”, the best day in the life of a shipwrecked man on a lonely island is when he got company: a caribou that he can free from the captivity of man-eating islanders and henceforth calls “Friday”.

-To be isolated, to have no one else of our kind, apart from a few exceptions, we find depressing.
-Why? - Because the lonely has failed in the eyes of society.
-A life without intensive relationships has not always corresponded to the social norm.
-That's why we instinctively behave "socially" - so that others find us good.
-Some people even develop a craving for social recognition beyond this basic need.
-If one follows a thesis of the CIA psychiatrist Marc Sagemann, who has analyzed several hundred CVs of terrorists, this addiction can even stimulate extreme action.
+With a few exceptions, we find it depressing to be isolated, to have nobody else of our kind.
+Why? - Because the lonely one has failed in the eyes of society.
+A life without intensive relationships has always not been the norm in society.
+That is why we instinctively behave “socially” - in a way that others find us good.
+In addition to this basic need, some people even develop a real addiction to social recognition.
+If one follows a thesis by the CIA psychiatrist Marc Sagemann, who has analyzed several hundred terrorist CVs, this addiction can even stimulate extreme action.

 Altruism as an ideal?